ASHS DIVERSITY AND INCLUSION STATEMENT

 I will maintain confidentiality of information to which I am privileged.

 I will respect the confidences of others and be honorable in competition.

-I will be impartial in all dealings with colleagues, students, and other associates, irrespective of race, creed, color, sex, age, sexual orientation, physical or medical handicaps, marital or family status, and ancestry.
+I will be impartial in all dealings with colleagues, students, and other associates, irrespective of race, creed, color, sex, age, sexual orientation, physical or cognitive disabilities, marital or family status, and ancestry.

 I will point out error and expose fraud and dishonesty.

 I will be honorable in dealing with my employer and in relationships with clients, suppliers, and others in the business world and other professions.